 Prof. Rachel Riedner, Director of the University Writing Program at GWU, and prof. William Briscoe, Chair of Physics, on curricular changes made in Physics at George Washington University to give attention to students' writing development.
 They address the importance of teaching genres of writing in STEM subjects to prepare students for life after university.

 Karl-Heinz Pogner, associate professor, and Vibeke Ankersborg, external lecturer and Master’s Thesis Counsellor, both from Copenhagen Business School have conducted research that investigates the Challenges of Master Thesis Writing.
-They talk to UiB Write about different models of supervision, showing the fruitfulness of the Scandinavian apprenticeship form of supervision, "vejledning".
+They talk to UiB Write about different models of supervision, and the value of the Scandinavian partnership model of supervision, "vejledning".

 Montserrat Castelló, professor in Educational Psychology at Universitat Ramon Llull, Barcelona, has conducted extensive research on academic writing, and the teaching of writing regarding graduate and PhD-students.
 She speaks to UiB Write about divergent views on academic genres between students and supervisors, and the challenges PhD-students experience in the writing process.